JNRowe/vim-configs/background.rst

 .. tip::

-    Fellow :command:`vim` users should check out :repo:`evil-mode
-    <emacs-evil/evil>`, an incredibly usable vi-style layer for
+    Fellow |vim| users should check out :repo:`evil-mode <emacs-evil/evil>`, an incredibly usable vi-style layer for :command:`emacs`.
+Many common |vim|
-    :command:`emacs`.
-Many common :command:`vim` plugins have been ported to work with it too!
+    plugins have been ported to work with it too!

 The dark years
 ''''''''''''''